Applying for a grant

 If you have not yet used all your student financial aid months as part of your higher education studies, you can apply for student financial aid for your postgraduate studies.
 You may receive student financial aid for a licentiate or doctoral degree, for a separate grade or a single study module, if the degree, grade or module will improve your professional qualifications or make you eligible for public service positions.

-A tax-exempt grant received by a student after 1 January 2019 will not reduce the amount of student financial aid paid to the recipient.
+A tax-exempt grant received by a student does not reduce the amount of student financial aid paid to the recipient.
 However, taxable grants are considered annual income and they will affect the amount of student financial aid paid to the grant recipient.

 If you apply for housing allowance or social assistance, the grant that you have received for living expenses is considered as income in the same way as earned income.
 However, project grants are not considered as income when housing allowance and social assistance are calculated.